mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 - Server probe: upon activation and then priodically check if there are available servers within user's selection location.
 - Subscription status: ensure that user has an active subscription, and if not, show the "No Subscription Found" screen.

 The logic to calculate elapsed time since the VPN was activated will also be moved out of the Controller and into a new `Timer` component.
-This bit of work will likely require a separate RFC.
+This bit of work is out of scope for this RFC.

 The `ConnectionManager` will have two state machines: